Browse Tax Articles

 The parent who claims the child as a dependent is eligible to claim the child tax credit.
 This is true even if the parent's filing status is married filing separately.

 As your modified adjusted gross income (AGI) increases, the child tax credit begins to phase out.
 The credit is reduced $50 for every $1,000 -- or portion of $1,000 -- that your modified AGI is more than:

 For the purpose of this credit, your modified AGI is your AGI plus foreign earned income, if any.

 You can’t carry forward any portion of the child tax credit to future years.
-To get the most benefit from each credit, you must claim the nonrefundable credits in a certain order.
-Sometimes you need to calculate other credits first to properly apply the child tax credit.
+You need to claim the nonrefundable credits in a certain order to get the most benefit.
+You might need to calculate other credits first to properly apply the child tax credit.

 If your child tax credit is limited, you might be able to claim the additional child tax credit.
-To qualify for the additional child tax credit, one of these must apply to you:
+To qualify, one of these must apply: